YOUNG CITY AT WAR

 During the outbreak of AIDS in the 1980s, diagnosis was a likely death sentence with the average life expectancy nine months.
 The general public viewed AIDS as a gay-related disease.
 As a result, the turmoil of loss and survival became integral to the identity of West Hollywood, a city created to be an oasis for the gay community.
 Those who survived this catastrophic epidemic hold a fragile cultural memory.
 Team Lavender produced several high quality interviews with individuals who played a key role in West Hollywood’s battle against HIV/AIDS from 1984 to the present.

-This project is made possible with support from Cal Humanities (www.calhum.org), a non-profit partner of the National Endowment for the Humanities, the City of West Hollywood (www.weho.org), and the generous individuals / businesses below.
+The Oral Histories Project was made possible with support from Cal Humanities (www.calhum.org), a non-profit partner of the National Endowment for the Humanities, City of West Hollywood (www.weho.org), and individuals / businesses below.